tinusaur/ssd1306xled/ssd1306xled_text2/README.txt

-SSD1306xLED - Library/Driver for the SSD1306 based OLED/PLED 128x64 displays
+SSD1306xLED - Library for the SSD1306 based OLED/PLED 128x64 displays

 This is a testing project.